najwanaamane/OCR-arabic/README.md

 4. Train the model using the provided training script.
 5. Use the trained model to recognize text from handwritten Arabic manuscript images.

-### Conclusion

-This OCR system leverages the strengths of CNNs, RNNs, and CTC to accurately recognize and interpret handwritten Arabic text, providing a robust solution for Arabic manuscript digitization.

----

-### Acknowledgments

-This project is built upon the foundational concepts of deep learning and OCR, utilizing CNNs, RNNs, and CTC for a comprehensive text recognition system.

----

 By understanding and using this architecture, developers and researchers can build effective OCR systems for various handwritten text recognition tasks.